CodeDead/codedead.com/src/markdown/blog/2021/03/23/egld-price-calculator.md

 ## EGLD Price Calculator

-You can find the Elrond (EGLD) price calculator here:
+You can find the MultiversX (EGLD) price calculator here:
 [EGLD Price Calculator](/software/egld-price-calculator)

 ## Other